10 Things To Do In East Grinstead

 Forest Way and Ashdown Forest

 Hire a bike from On Your Bike in East Grinstead and head off down the Forest Way.
 It is a 16 km disused railway line to Groombridge via Forest Row and runs through the High Weald Area of Outstanding Natural Beauty.
-Alternatively, head out to Ashdown Forest which is 2,472 hectares (9.5 sq mi) of ancient heathland with a windmill, stunning views, and home to Winnie the Pooh’s Pooh Stick Bridge!
+Alternatively, head out to Ashdown Forest which is 2,472 hectares (9.5 sq mi) of ancient heathland with a windmill, stunning views, and home to Winnie the Pooh’s Pooh Sticks Bridge!

 If you like this post about things to do in East Grinstead, you may also like: